 - receiving a Disability Compensation Payment at the Special Rate; or

 - receiving the Extreme Disablement Adjustment; or

 - receiving the Intermediate Rate; or

-- receiving a disability pension at an increased rate due to being a double amputee; or
+- receiving a Disability Compensation Payment at an increased rate due to being a double amputee; or

 - at some point in their life, eligible for the Special Rate Disability Pension under the MRCA; or

 - assessed at 80 or more impairment points under the MRCA.